richardgourley/django-relationships-explained-in-postgresql/2-onetoone-setnull.md

 ### Situation
 - In this example, a company has customers.
 The customers are assigned a special offer code that is used by other tables and parts of the business.
 - In this case, the company wants the special offer code to be completely unique.
 They also want only one special offer code per customer.
-- Also, when a user is deleted, they don't want to delete the special offer code from the database because they don't want to issue an already used special offer code to a new customer.
+- Also, when a customer is deleted, they don't want to delete the special offer code from the database.
+They want to keep all previously used unique special offer codes in the database because they never want to re-issue a special offer code to any new customers.

 ### POSTGRES - How would it work in Postgres
 - The customer table is the 'parent' table.
 - The special_offer_code table is the 'child' table - 'owned' by a customer.
 - In the 'special_offer_code' table, the customer_id field is set to UNIQUE to ensure a ONE to ONE relationship.
 - The code field in the 'special_offer_code' table is also set to UNIQUE to ensure it is never repeated.
-- The customer_id field is also nullable, and the foreign key is set to ON DELETE SET NULL, so if a customer is deleted, the row remains in the special_offer_code table with the customer_id set to NULL.
+- The customer_id field is also nullable, and the foreign key is set to ON DELETE SET NULL - so if a customer is deleted, the row remains in the special_offer_code table with the customer_id set to NULL.

 ### The Tables